pyOpenSci/python-package-guide/tutorials/publish-pypi.md

 ### Follow the steps below to create your token.

-* Login to testPyPI and go to your account settings
+* Login to test PyPI and go to your account settings
 * Scroll down to the **API tokens** section
 * Click on the **Add API Token** button
      * If you are new to using PyPI and don't have any packages there yet, OR if you have other packages on PyPI but are uploading a new package, you will need to create an account-wide token.